Q: What are the admission times of the year?

 A: For anyone who is graduating after July 1, 2013, the Clinical Mental Health track is a total of 60 credit hours.
 The School Counselor track is a total of 51 credit hours.

 Q: How do I know what courses to take for my plan of study, and where is this information located?

-A: A copy of the academic plan of study for each track is located under the School of Education Counselor Education Graduate Programs section on the NSU website.
-A direct link to both academic plans of study is located HERE
+A: A copy of the academic plan of study for each track is located under the School of Education Counselor Education Graduate Programs section in the NSU Catalog, linked below:

 Q: How do I apply for the graduate programs in counseling?